AdobeDocs/workfront.en/help/quicksilver/workfront-basics/navigate-workfront/workfront-navigation/definitions-pti-dates.md

 ## Planned Completion Date

-The Planned Completion Date or the Due On date is the date when a project, task, or issue is planned to complete.
+The Planned Completion Date or the [!UICONTROL Due On] date is the date when a project, task, or issue is planned to complete.

 Depending on the Task Constraint, you might not be able to edit the Planned Completion Date of a task.
 Depending on the Schedule Mode of the project, you might not be able to edit the Planned Completion Date of a project.